sierramango/thermostat_iot/README.md

-# thermostat_iot
-Python-based thermostat to turn a realy for baseboard heating
+microPython-based code for ESP8266 connected to a relay that would turn baseboard heating on or off